 Solution:

-This usually happens when you use a downloaded program to convert excel to PDF rather than using an excel to PDF converter.
+This usually happens when you use a downloaded program to convert Excel to PDF rather than using an Excel to PDF converter.
 An error might have occurred during the installation.

-As a result, you may not be able to see the full content of the excel file in the PDF version.
+As a result, you may not be able to see the full content of the Excel file in the PDF version.
 To avoid such issues, you should prefer using an online conversion tool that doesn’t need installation or similar procedures.

 excel to PDF converter